Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Extra Simulation

+where the variables are generated in the same manner as in Section \ref{S3}.
+In what follows, we only vary the values of $(q, d, u_\sigma)$.
+Specifically, we consider the cases $d=2, 8$.
+The rest parameters are identical to those in the main text.

-To measure the finite sample performance, we select $L^d$ test points from $[-a,a]^d$ as follows:
+To measure the finite sample performance, we select the points as follows:

-where $\mathbf{j} \in [L]^d$.
-With each dataset, we first estimate all $g(\mathbf{x}_{L,\mathbf{j}})$ using the approach of Section \ref{Sec3.2}, and then construct the corresponding 95\% confidence interval using the bootstrap procedure documented in Theorem \ref{Thm3.2} for each point.
-After $n$ replications, we report and
+With each dataset, we first estimate all $g(\mathbf{x}_{L,\mathbf{j}})$ using the approach of Appendix \ref{App.21}, and then construct the corresponding 95\% confidence interval using the bootstrap procedure documented in Theorem \ref{Thm3.2} for each point.
+We report $\text{RMSE}_g$ and $\text{CR}_g$ which are defined in the main text already.